Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 However, since this generator must asynchronously update its model, the worker running this generator remains in an *active receive* state, until it becomes non-persistent.
-This means both the manager and persistent worker (generator in this case) must be prepared for irregular sending /receiving of data.
+This means both the manager and persistent worker (generator in this case) must be prepared for irregular sending/receiving of data.

 ..
 Manager - Cancellation, History Updates, and Allocation
 .. -------------------------------------------------------